NEW: Denmark advertises its new, tightened policies to curb flow of migrants

 European Union countries have an open-border policy that allows the free movement of people between member states.
 While Germany, France and other countries are opening their doors to more migrants, countries such as Hungary and Austria are clamping down on the flow.

-Hungary's right-wing government, trying to stop the flood of migrants, has erected a barbed wire fence along its more than 160-kilometer (100-mile) border with Serbia to prevent them from crossing there.
-Serbia is not an EU country.
+Hungary’s right-wing government, trying to stop the flood of migrants, has erected a barbed-wire fence along its more than 160-kilometer (100-mile) border with Serbia to prevent them from crossing there.
+Lawmakers last week passed bills aimed at tightening border restrictions, according to Hungarian news agency MTI.

 In Austria, the Interior Ministry warned that it is illegal to drive across the border to Hungary, pick up a group of migrants and transport them back to Austria.